SherG/perpetual-elm/exampleSite/content/blog/wip-financing.md

 Through Spearfish, you may be able to obtain WIP financing.
 Here’s an example of how it works.

-Let’s say you manufacture ambulances and these are built on a Ford Transit or Mercedes Benz Sprinter chassis.
+Let’s say you manufacture ambulances that are built on Ford Transit or Mercedes Benz Sprinter chassis.

-* A WIP financer may use their credit to purchase the chassis for those pre-sold ambulances.
+* A WIP financer can use their credit to purchase the chassis for those pre-sold ambulances.
 * Once the ambulances are delivered, and an invoice is generated, your invoice can be factored.
 * You receive between 80%-90% of the total amount the customer owes you.
 The WIP financier is paid out of that.
-* Once the customer pays their invoice in full you receive the remaining amount minus the invoice factoring fee.
+* Once the customer pays their invoice in full you receive the remaining amount minus the small invoice factoring fee.

 Learn more: book a <a href="https://calendly.com/spearfish/consultation?month=2020-06" target="blank">free phone consulation</a> with one of our staff.